mlpack/models/README.md

-The mlpack **models** repository provides **ready-to-use** implementations of popular and cutting-edge machine learning models---mostly deep learning models.
+The mlpack **models** repository provides **ready-to-use** implementations of popular and cutting-edge machine learning models--mostly deep learning models.
 The implementations in this repository are intended to be compiled into command-line programs and bindings to Python and other languages.